ivzeng/XiangQi/README.md

 # XiangQi
-A XiangQi terminal interface and engine
+A XiangQi interface with AI player

 # Comands List